ian-cambr/mitra-discourse/README.md

 3. Set up Ubuntu in VirtualBox (Start video at 1:08 if you followed previous 2 steps) ** IMPORTANT **
-  - Reccomended allocation of at least 40-50gb of storage for Ubuntu
+  - Recomended allocation of at least 40-50gb of storage for Ubuntu
   - When making a username and password for your VM of Ubuntu make sure to write them down, they will be your login for Ubuntu

   - Follow video below to set up Ubuntu inside VirtualBox